jr0dsgarage/bitburner-scripts/how-to-play.md

     - -k will killall running scripts first
     - -d will print debug text for more information

-    **The hs2.js script can be re-run at any time,  but should ALWAYS be re-run after a new program is Created.**
+    **The hs2.js script can be re-run at any time,  but should ***ALWAYS*** be re-run after a new program is Created, because it will be able to open more ports**

-2. At Hacking skill 75 Create Program: `DeepscanV1.exe`
+2. At Hacking skill 75 Create Program: `DeepscanV1.exe` then `ServerProfiler.exe`

-3. If there is 'down-time' between creating programs, complete Hacking contracts for CSEC to earn favor and increase hacking skill
+3. At Hacking skill 100 Create Program: `FTPCrack.exe`

-4. At Hacking skill XX Create Program: `ServerProfiler.exe`
+4. At Hacking skill 250 Create Program: `relaySMTP.exe`

+5. At Hacking skill 400 Create Program: `DeepscanV2.exe`

+6. At Hacking skill 500 Create Program: `HTTPWorm.exe`

+7. At Hacking skill 750 Create Program: `SQLInject.exe`

+8. At Hacking skill 1000 Create Program: `Formulas.exe`